trys/trysv4/site/content/blog/mac-os-dark-mode.md

 }
 ```

 In `getDefaultTheme()`, we first check to see if the theme has been explicitly set by the user.
-If so, we return early.
+If so, we return it.
 Next, we run a `matchMedia` call to see if they've set their OS to have the dark colour scheme.
 This is part of CSS Media Queries level 5, and can be [read up on here](https://drafts.csswg.org/mediaqueries-5/#prefers-color-scheme).
+It's only currently available in Safari tech preview, and on OS Mojave, so admitedly, this part is a niche feature.
+Finally, we return an empty string, which we'll class as a preference for the default theme.

 ```js
 const getDefaultTheme = () => {